connorhaigh/SubstreamSharp/ReadMe.md

 ## Overview

 A substream is effectively a region of the underlying stream with a fixed position and offset that behaves as an independent stream.
-A substream supports all the operations that the underlying stream does, however only within the context of specific region.
+A substream supports all the operations that the underlying stream does, however only within the context of a specific region.

 The main usage is the ability to provide callers with a portion of a stream that might be backed by a larger stream, for instance a large uncompressed binary file stream that may have individual files within its contents exposed as substreams.

 ## Examples

-Creating a substream from a file stream starting from offset 128 for the following 1024 bytes:
+Creating a substream from a file stream starting from an offset of 128 bytes for the following 1024 bytes:

 ```csharp
 using SubstreamSharp;